 Why I Work My A$$ Off Every Single Day And You Should Too

 A little over a year ago, I was going through the tail end of a long divorce.
 We were down to the point where the court ordered an evaluation of my business.
 I had to give up all sorts of financial information pertaining to my company and expenses.
-When I say “it was rigorous”, it was.
+When I say “it was rigorous,” it was.
 They looked at everything but the inside of my a$$hole.
 No sh!t [see what I did there?]

 After a month or so, my attorney called me up and said “Hey man!
 Good news about that evaluation.
 Your business is basically worthless.
 If you die tomorrow, no one is going to keep paying you.
 You can’t put a price on your ability to get business.
 You’re the worth, not your business.
-This means you don’t owe any additional to your ex“
+This means you don’t owe any additional to your ex.“

-I was shocked to realize everything I worked for was 30 days away from being worthless
+I was shocked to realize everything I worked for was 30 days away from being worthless.

 Sure, it was good news, as far as the amount of money I had to pay to settle.
 But it was horrible news as far as how solid my business model was.
-Then I started thinking of every kickstarter I’ve been invited to by one of my friends who got fired or hurt and can’t pay their bills 60 days later.
+Then I started thinking of every kickstarter I’ve ever been invited to by one of my friends who got fired or hurt and couldn’t pay their bills 60 days later.
 I was scared for my kids, and those who rely on me.
 A lot of people pay their bills based on my performance. #responsibility

-That conversation stuck withe me.
+That conversation stuck with me.
 It’s on my mind every day still.
 I’m too egotistical to have something that dies with me.
 I’ve always thought of building a legacy like the great Zig and Jim Rohns of the past.
 Their businesses didn’t die with them.
 I had to make sure mine didn’t die with me.

 This was just the slap in the face I needed.
 I was working my a$$ off every day, but it died with me.
 After a few days of speaking to mentors and advisors, I came up with some ideas to help me add some passive streams of income into my business plan.
 As usual, I went to work immediately.

-I got my sh!t together and changed the entire situation
+I got my sh!t together and changed the entire situation.

 I’ve also built divisions within Hardcore Closer exclusively dedicated to selling my digital products.
 Just like you can buy books and audios from Jim and Zig, you can do the same and more from me.
 These are legacy streams that can easily be sold off by my heirs when the need arrives.

-I had one chance to get all I could get
+I had one chance to get all I could get.

 The other thing that really struck me from the conversation with the attorney, was the what if I die tomorrow factor.
 It was the cold water wake up call that made me realize I’m not getting any younger.
 If I’m gonna answer the calling in my life, time’s running out.